-It was late on a Sunday evening, so I did some quick online research.
-I learned pretty quickly that she was mostly likely suffering from limber tail.
+Have you ever taken your dog for a swim, and afterwards their tail was limp and hung close to their body–almost as if the tail seemed broken?
+They may be suffering from limber tail.
 Also called dead tail, cold tail, broken tail or broken wag, it’s a common condition in working dogs and hunting dogs right after swimming.

 Pathophysiology is not fully understood, although this tends to happen after a hard workout or swimming, especially in cold water.
 Studies have shown there may be mild muscle fiber damage as an underlying cause.”

 Limber tail is most common at the beginning of the season when a dog goes from being sedentary to swimming hard.
-Next time we swim, I’ll throw the tennis ball closer to shore, make sure Jayda gets lots of downtime, and keep the sessions short until she’s in top shape.
+To help alleviate the possibility of limber tail, keep the swim distances shorter, for instance throw the tennis ball closer to shore; make sure your dog gets lots of downtime, and keep the overall swim session short until your dog is in top shape.

 Please note: If you suspect your dog has limber tail but hasn’t been swimming, get to a veterinarian immediately.
 The condition could be caused by paralysis or loss of blood supply to the area, and delaying treatment could put your pet’s life at risk.